-Table 1: Summary of operating modes
+Table 1: Summary of operating modes rabic т.
+Summary or operating mouco

 - Minimum Size Layout: This layout is generated using all minimum constraint values.
 So, this layout reflects maximum possible power density for a layout.
 As this is the minimum sized solution, it is electrically optimized but thermal performance is so poor. - Variable Size Layout: If this mode is selected, all constraint values are randomized and new layout solution is generated.
 User can generate arbitrary number of valid layout solutions with different floorplan size. - Fixed Size Layout: All edge weights are randomized within given area to generate arbitrary number of solutions.
 As floorplan size is always fixed there is less variation in this mode than the previous one.